 On the right side of bada imambada, there is a beautiful mosque.
 Not open for public, but still you can see it from outside.
 Opposite to this is a very deep Baoli or step-well.
 It was used to store a large quantity of water historically.
 Whats magnificent in this building is the brilliant architecture.
 There are several points in the Baoli from where the entrance is visible.
 Interestingly, from the entrance, you cannot see those points.
 The one who is inside the structure can see the visitor but not vice-versa.
 Also, a pit of water at the entrance shows the face of the visitor in its reflection.
 All these features were introduced to prevent any illegal encroachments or any intruders by the security personnel.

 If you are a couple (a man and a woman), then it is compulsory to get a guide and this applies both to the labyrinth and the baoli.

 Entry fee: Rs.
 25.00 (Indian).

 Rs.
 500.00 (Foreigner) (inclusive of Bara Imambara, Chhota Imambara, Picture Gallery, Shahi Hamam).

 How to reach:

-By Air: Nearest airport is Lucknow airport.
+By Air: The nearest airport is Lucknow airport.

-By road: Bus or car is also a convenient way to reach lucknow.
+By road: Bus or car is also a convenient way to reach Lucknow.